nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 After launching the app, the GUI similar to the one shown below should appear in a few seconds.
 Note how the app contains some sample data.
 ![Ui](images/ui_ug.png)

+### 2.2 Try it yourself!

+Once you have installed the latest TutAssistor, why not give it a try?

+Type the command in the command box and press Enter to execute it. e.g. typing help and pressing **Enter** will open the help window.

+Some example commands you can try:

+* `view 1`: Views the 1st student show in the student list.
+* `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`: Adds a student named `John Doe` to the TutAssistor.
+* `addtoclass si/3 tc/1`: Adds the 3rd student in the student list to the 1st class in the tuition class list.
+* `deleteclass 2`: Deletes the 2nd class shown in the tuition class list.
+* `clear`: Deletes all students and classes.
+Note that this action is irreversible.
+* `exit`: Exits the app.

+Now that you are more familiar with our app, make it yours!
+Head over to section [3 Features](#3-features) to learn more about the features TutAssistor can offer you!

 --------------------------------------------------------------------------------------------------------------------
 <div style="page-break-after: always;"></div>